-- Total Project Cost (entered in Project Cost Form): (automatically calculated) - Enter amount of Noise Walls: - Points Awarded in Previous Criteria: (entered by Metropolitan Council staff)
+- Total Project Cost (entered in Project Cost Form): (automatically calculated) - Enter amount of Noise Walls: - Enter amount of any outside, competitive funding (attach documentation of award): - Points Awarded in Previous Criteria: (entered by Metropolitan Council staff)

 The applicant with the most points (i.e., the benefits) per dollar will receive the full points for the measure.
 Remaining projects will receive a proportionate share of the full points.
 For example, if the top project received .0005 points per dollar and the application being scored received .00025 points per dollar, this applicant would receive (.0005/.00025) 100 points for 50 points.